Jagestah/homegrown/week5/week-5.md

-Uncomment and add `KetaL5SnyWuqwzyoHz3X` to the `runnerRegistrationToken` - Line 25 Uncomment and add your arbitrary, runner-specific tags - Line 146 Check for your runner here: https://gitlab.com/groups/devops-homegrown/-/settings/ci_cd
+Uncomment and add `KetaL5SnyWuqwzyoHz3X` to the `runnerRegistrationToken` - Line 25 Uncomment and add your arbitrary, runner-specific tags - Line 146 Check for your runner here: https://gitlab.com/groups/devops-homegrown/-/settings/ci_cd update `rbac.create` to `true` -- Line 85 update `rbac.clusterWideAccess` to `true` -- Line 92

+Share runner-specific tags and the output of `k3d kubeconfig get mycluster` with the group

+Default image
+Default env vars
+deploy to environment
+Job using specific runner
+Publish image to project registry

 ---